WickyNilliams/headroom.js/README.md

 ### How does it work?

-At it's most basic headroom.js simply adds and removes CSS classes from an element in response to a scroll event:
+At it's most basic headroom.js simply adds and removes CSS classes from an element in response to a scroll event.
+This means **you must supply your own CSS styles separately**.
+The classes that are used in headroom.js that are added and removed are:

 ```html
 <!-- initially -->